hackclub/hackclub/workshops/python_turtle/README.md

 ### reset()

-The reset()) function will erase all the line drawings on the screen and return the turtle to the (0, 0) coordinate and facing 0 degrees.
+The reset() function will erase all the line drawings on the screen and return the turtle to the (0, 0) coordinate and facing 0 degrees.
 This function does the same thing as calling the clear() and home() function.

 ## Color

 Red, green, and blue are the three primary colors of light.

 The float value 0.0 represents no brightness of that color.
-The float value 1.0 represents full brightness of that color.
+The float value 1.0 represents the full brightness of that color.
 So the color red is represented by the RGB color tuple (1.0, 0, 0).
 The color purple is half-bright red and half-bright blue, so it is represented by the RGB color tuple (0.5, 0.0, 0.5).
 Full brightness of red and blue makes pink: (1.0, 0.0, 1.0).

 ## Filling in Shapes

-The turtle can draw the outline of a shape and then fill it in with color using the fill functions.
+The turtle can outline shape and then fill it in with color using the fill functions.
 The filling process starts when the begin_color() function is called.
 The turtle can move around as normal.
 When the end_fill() function is called, the shape the turtle was drawing will be filled with the fill color.
 The fill color is separate from the pen color.

 ```python
 from turtle import *